 I am currently a Ph.D.
 Candidate in the School of Criminal Justice at the University at Albany, SUNY.
 I received my Master’s degree in Criminal Justice from the University at Albany, SUNY and my Bachelor’s degree in Criminology, Law and Society from the University of California, Irvine.

-My research focuses on access to justice and issues surrounding criminal justice decision-making policies and practices, including plea bargaining, indigent defense systems, court and legal reform, juvenile justice, law enforcement, program implementation and evaluation, and research methodologies.
+My research focuses on access to justice and issues surrounding criminal justice decision-making policies and practices, including plea bargaining and adjudication, court and legal reforms, juvenile justice, law enforcement, program implementation and evaluation, and research methodologies.
 You can see an overview of my research here and view my publications and presentations here.
+Email me at email@example.com if you would like a copy of any paper or report and I would be happy to email you a (pre-print) copy.

 For a copy of my CV, click here.